INTELLECTUAL CHALLENGE AND DIVERSE OPPORTUNITIES

 - You will have the opportunity to study your chosen subjects in depth, but you must be prepared for the fact that the move into the Sixth Form is a significant step.

-- You will normally specialise in four A Level subjects in Year 12 and continue with three or four in Year 13, and you will find the increasing emphasis on individual study gives you more space to develop your own ideas and sense of personal involvement in your work.
+- You will normally specialise in three A Level subjects in the Sixth Form.
+All subjects are new linear, which means that you wil only sit formal examinations at the end of Year 13.
+This enhances the breadth and depth of your subject knowledge.
+You will find the increasing emphasis on individual study gives you more space to develop your own ideas and sense of personal involvement in your work.

 Challenging and Rewarding